-Section 3 - Effective no earlier than January 1, 2004 all employees will be required to convert to electronic funds transfer for payroll purposes.
+Section 4 - All employees are required to use electronic funds transfer (direct deposit) for payroll purposes.

 ARTICLE X - JURY DUTY PAY

 The Employer agrees to pay a full eight (8) hours' pay at straight time hourly classification rates for each day an employee is required to report for or serve on any jury, provided his or her Department is scheduled to work on the day on which the employee actually reported for or served on the jury.
 It is agreed that an employee, who reports for jury service and does not serve or receive pay, shall return to work if circumstances so permit.